Republic-Ford JB-2: Postwar testing

 The USAF Air Materiel Command reactivated the JB-2 as Project EO-727-12 on 23 April 1948, at Holloman Air Force Base, New Mexico.
 The JB-2 was used for development of missile guidance control and seeker systems, testing of telemetering and optical tracking facilities, and as a target for new surface-to-air and air-to-air missiles (fulfilling the V1's cover name, Flakzielgerät — anti-aircraft target device).
 The JB-2 project used the North American Aviation NATIV (North American Test Instrument Vehicle) Blockhouse and two launch ramps at Holloman: a 400 ft, two-rail ramp on a 3° earth-filled slope, and a 40 ft trailer ramp.
 The trailer ramp was the first step toward a system which would eventually be adapted for the forthcoming Martin MGM-1 Matador, the first operational surface-to-surface cruise missile built by the United States.
 The program at Holloman was terminated on 10 January 1949 after successful development of a radio guidance and control system that could control and even skid-land a JB-2 under the control of an airborne or ground transmitter.

 The 1st Experimental Guided Missile Group used JB-2s in a series of tests in the late 1940s at Eglin Air Corps Proving Ground Eglin Air Force Base, Florida.
 In early 1949, the 3200th Proof Test Group tested launching JB-2s from the under the wings of B-36 Peacemaker bombers at Eglin AFB.
 About a year later, JB-2s were tested as aerial targets for experimental infrared gunsights at Eglin.

-The Navy version was featured in the movie The Flying Missile (1951), including submarine launches.
+The Navy version of the Loon was featured in the movie The Flying Missile (1951), including submarine launches.
+The movie, starring Glen Ford, is a highly fictionalized account of the early development of submarine launched guided missiles.
 The movie shows the missile being launched from a trolley with four JATO bottles.

 In the mid-1992, military crews uncovered the well-preserved wreckage of a JB-2 at a site on an Air Force-owned section of Santa Rosa Island.
 Most crash sites on the barrier island were little more than flaky rust, but after the find, officials were planning further searches.